- The OpenTofu Language

 To use a single remote workspace, set

-to the remote workspace's full name (likenetworking-prod
+workspaces.nameto the remote workspace's full name (likenetworking-prod). -

 To use multiple remote workspaces, set

-.
+workspaces.prefixto a prefix used in all of the desired remote workspace names.
+For example, setprefix = "networking-"to use remote workspaces with names likenetworking-devandnetworking-prod.
 This is helpful when mapping multiple OpenTofu CLI workspaces used in a single OpenTofu configuration to multiple remote workspaces.

-The backend configuration requires either name
+The backend configuration requires either name or prefix.
+Omitting both or

 setting both results in a configuration error.

-If previous state is present when you run tofu init
+If previous state is present when you run tofu init and the corresponding

 remote workspaces are empty or absent, OpenTofu will create workspaces and